 DBS check may be required.

 To have an easy going personality with a good sense of humour.

 Able to work flexibly and follow instructions accurately.

 Excellent communication skills.

-3.75 evening hours (night time calls) spread over Monday, Thursday and Saturday.
+3.75 hours (evening call) on Monday, Thursday and Saturday.